2016 Toronto Blue Jays season: Off–season

 On January 12, pitchers Brett Cecil, Jesse Chavez, Steve Delabar, Drew Hutchison, Aaron Loup, and Drew Storen filed for salary arbitration, along with position players Josh Donaldson and Michael Saunders.
 Cecil, Delabar, Loup, Hutchison, and Storen agreed to a one-year contracts worth $3.8 million, $835,000, $1.05 million, $2.2 million, and $8.375 million respectively on January 15.
 Saunders agreed to a $2.9 million contract.
 Chavez and Donaldson did not come to an agreement before the deadline.
 Chavez had requested $4 million, while the Blue Jays offered $3.6 million.
 Donaldson filed for $11.8 million, and the Blue Jays offered $11.35 million.
 On January 18, Daniel Schlereth was signed to a minor league contract.
 Maicer Izturis, who was under contract with the Blue Jays for the 2015 season but did not play for the team due to various injuries, was signed to a minor league contract on January 29.
 On February 2, outfielder Darrell Ceciliani was acquired from the New York Mets for a player to be named later.
 David Aardsma was added to the list of non-roster invitees on February 5.

-On February 6, it was announced that Chavez had won his arbitration case, and will receive a $4 million salary for the season.
+On February 6, it was announced that Chavez had won his arbitration case, and would receive a $4 million salary for the season.
 In addition, Gavin Floyd signed a one-year, $1 million contract with the Blue Jays, and Chad Jenkins was designated for assignment.
-On February 10, Donaldson avoided arbitration by signing a two-year, $28.65 million extension that will pay him $11.65 million in 2016, and $17 million in 2017.
+On February 10, Donaldson avoided arbitration by signing a two-year, $28.65 million extension that would pay him $11.65 million in 2016, and $17 million in 2017.
 Colt Hynes, who spent most of the 2015 season with the Buffalo Bisons, was signed to a minor league contract on February 12.
 Three days before pitchers and catchers were scheduled to report to Dunedin, catcher Tony Sanchez was signed to a minor league contract with an invitation to spring training.
 Outfielder Domonic Brown and reliever Rafael Soriano were also added to the organization, each receiving a minor league contract and an invitation to spring training in late February.

 At Rogers Centre, a full dirt infield was installed prior to the home opener; for the previous six seasons (2010–15), it was the only MLB ballpark with sliding pits.